KEHANG/SCAN/README.md

     sh scripts/SCAN.sh

 By default, the working environment setting is `/data/hc/SCAN/` in `main.py` `--root_dir`, which should be modified for your convenience.
-This is directory suppose to contain the dataset in `root_dir/dataset/`, and is where checkpoint files and output files will be saved.
+This is directory is supposed to contain the dataset in `root_dir/dataset/`, and is where checkpoint files and output files will be saved.

 The original β-VAE models are still supported, and examples of result reproducing commands can be found in `scripts/original-beta_VAE/`

 ### Selected Results

-For results in full detail, please refer to the [file](results/Results_in_detail.md) of `results/Results_in_detail.md`.
+To view results in full detail, please refer to [this file](results/Results_in_detail.md) of `results/Results_in_detail.md`.

 #### reconstruction